nathanchara/l1periodogram/README.md

 This repository contains a Python implementation of the l1 periodogram as described in Hara, Boué, Laskar, Correia 2017, MNRAS, Vol. 464, Issue 1, p.1220-1246, please cite this paper if you are using the code.
+We also add a few features.

 ### Description